Army Sustainment University: Organization and Structure

 The Somervell Campus of ASU at Fort Gregg-Adams includes three colleges and an academy, all of which offer instruction for military and civilian logistics leaders.

-The Logistics Leaders College (LLC) conducts Professional Military Education for Officers ranging from Second Lieutenants to Colonels.
-The Logistics Basic Officer Leader Course (LOG BOLC) for Quartermaster, Ordnance, and Transportation Second Lieutenants; the Logistics Captains Career Course (LOGC3); key functional courses like the Support Operations Course; and pre-command courses that prepare Lieutenant Colonels and Colonels to command logistics formations are conducted by the Logistics Leaders College.
+The Logistics Leaders College (LLC) provides Professional Military Education for officers from second lieutenant through colonel.
+Its programs include the Logistics Basic Officer Leader Course (LOG BOLC) for Quartermaster, Ordnance, and Transportation second lieutenants; the Logistics Captains Career Course (LOGC3); functional courses such as the Support Operations Course; and pre-command courses preparing lieutenant colonels and colonels to lead logistics formations.

-The College of Applied Logistics and Operational Studies (CALOS) conducts functional education and training of military and civilian students in the areas of joint, multi-national, operational, and strategic level logistics; operations research systems analysis (ORSA) education for the Army's officers and civilian interns entering the ORSA career field; and acquisition and contracting education for both acquisition career field officers and civilians, and non-contracting professionals in the area of operational contracting support.
-The Intern Logistics Studies Program (iLog) prepares civilian interns for future leadership positions in Army logistics.
+The College of Applied Logistics and Operational Studies (CALOS) delivers functional education and training to military and civilian students in joint, multinational, operational, and strategic logistics.
+It also offers operations research systems analysis (ORSA) education for officers and civilian interns entering that career field, as well as acquisition and contracting training for both acquisition professionals and non-contracting personnel involved in operational contracting support.
+The Intern Logistics Studies Program (iLog) prepares civilian interns for future leadership roles in Army logistics.

-The Technical Logistics College (TLC) conducts Professional Military Education for Quartermaster, Ordnance, and Transportation Warrant Officers/Chief Warrant Officers at the basic and advanced levels.
-As our technical sustainment experts in the field, Warrant Officer education and training remain highly specialized and detailed.
+The Technical Logistics College (TLC) conducts Professional Military Education for Quartermaster, Ordnance, and Transportation warrant officers and chief warrant officers at both basic and advanced levels.
+As technical sustainment specialists, warrant officers receive highly detailed and specialized training.

-Instruction at the Logistics Non-commissioned Officer Academy (LNCOA) includes Professional Military Education for all Quartermaster, Ordnance, and Transportation Non-Commissioned Officers at the Staff Sergeant and Sergeant First Class levels, attending their advanced and senior leader courses.
-As logistics branches make up 30-40 percent of the Army's enlisted forces, this sustainment training for the NCO backbone of the Army keeps America's Army supplied and maintained on time.
+The Logistics Noncommissioned Officer Academy (LNCOA) provides Professional Military Education for noncommissioned officers in the Quartermaster, Ordnance, and Transportation branches at the staff sergeant and sergeant first class levels, through advanced and senior leader courses.
+Given that logistics personnel comprise 30–40 percent of the Army’s enlisted force, this training is essential to maintaining effective sustainment operations.

-ASU provides support to the Army Sustainment Professional Bulletin, a primary source of information on past, present, and future sustainment trends, initiatives, and operations for sustainers around the world.
-Formerly known as the Army Logistician, this four-time Secretary of the Army Editor of the Year Award winner and winner of the Most Improved Publication continues as a valuable source for sustainers.
+ASU also supports the Army Sustainment Professional Bulletin, a key publication covering past, present, and emerging sustainment trends, initiatives, and operations worldwide.
+Formerly known as Army Logistician, the bulletin has received multiple Secretary of the Army Editor of the Year awards and recognition for most improved publication, and continues to serve as a valuable resource for sustainment professionals.